What States Are Hardest for Building a Barndominium?

 Hardest States for Building a Barndominium

-The following states are often more challenging for barndominium buyers because of stricter regulations, higher costs, challenging geography, or local approval issues.
+The following states can be more challenging for barndominium buyers because of stricter regulations, higher costs, complex geography, weather requirements, or local approval issues.
 This does not mean you cannot build a barndominium in these states.
-It means you should expect more research, better planning, and stronger professional support.
+It means you should expect more research, stronger documentation, and better professional support.

 1. California